Woman with one leg attempting to run 102 marathons in 102 days - NewsBreak

 “I hoped it would inspire a lot of people to get out of their comfort zone and push a little bit farther,” she said.

 She worried her stump would become raw and painful, and the first two weeks were rough.
 Since then, though, she’s gotten into a sustainable rhythm, taking care to ice and massage the stump.
-When it became swollen, she switched to a running prosthesis with a little more room.The only day MLB players can wear No. 42?
-Jackie Robinson Day
+When it became swollen, she switched to a running prosthesis with a little more room.How old is too old to serve in Congress?

 But there have been mental challenges as well on the road to 102, which began on Jan.
 17. On a recent outing, Hunt-Broersma — who’s been averaging a little over five hours per marathon — felt near collapse at 15 miles (24 kilometers) and burst into tears.
 Suddenly the entire odyssey was in doubt.